Show Dogs poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Max commits to the undercover mission and enters the dog show competition.
 He actively chooses to leave his comfort zone and embrace this new world, despite his reservations., moving from reaction to action.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, Max's lone-wolf behavior causes the mission to fail.
 The criminals escape with the panda, or Max is disqualified/exposed, or his distrust causes a rift with Frank and his new friends.
-His old self has destroyed everything., shows the protagonist at their lowest point.
+His old self has destroyed everything., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Max realizes that true strength comes from trust and teamwork.
 He synthesizes his police skills with the lessons Philippe and others taught him.
 He commits to working WITH his team, not alone., demonstrating the transformation achieved throughout the journey.